 Curriculum

 The Bachelor of Social Work degree requires satisfactory completion of a minimum of 120 credits.
 These consist of 60 credits in the freshman and sophomore years, including University General Education requirements, and social work prerequisite course for admission to the professional component for the program.
-The remaining 60 credits in the junior and senior years include 51 credits of required social work courses and field work and 9 credit hours of general education elective course offering.
+The remaining 60 credits in the junior and senior years include 51 credits of required social work courses and practicum work and 9 credit hours of general education elective course offering.

 BSW Plan of work